The Best Hostels I’ve Stayed in Throughout Italy (Updated for 2026)

 I absolutely love this hostel.
 It’s in a central location, about 2 minutes from the main train station.
 It has multiple common areas and a rooftop terrace.
 The shared kitchen is big and well equipped.
 To make it even better, the kitchen was stocked with ingredients like dry pasta, beans, fruit, and vegetables.
 So in theory, one could not need to spend any money on food while here.
 The ingredients were a nice touch too, considering the nearest grocery store was at least a 15 minute walk.

-The hostel has a great social scene too, with a bar and lots of group events.
+The hostel has a great social scene too, with a bar and lots of group events – even with locals coming by to hang out.

 My Favorite Hostels in Palermo